MukitCSTE/UVicSENG360Labs/lab02/index.md

 Congratulations, you have now validated your partner's key.

+To save your changes, press CTRL+D and then answer yes to persist your changes into the keyring.

+In order to let the world know you validated your partner's key, push up your partner's key to the key server.
+If you search your partner's key on [pgp.mit.edu](http://pgp.mit.edu/), you should see that their key is signed by themselves and you.

 # Part 7: Web of Trust #

 *This section may be difficult.
 If you are not able to do it successfully, at least make sure you understand what it does and why it is used.*